SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 contacts of various ranks may be selected and they may be stacked.
-For example, a certain person might be a Contact (R1) in most circumstances, but he could be a Contact (R2) or even a Contact (R3) in the right place -- for example, a mercenary might help out for a fee versus normal foes, but when ﬁghting his “hereditary enemies,” he might be almost invincible and eager to help.
+For example, a certain person might be a Contact (R1) in most circumstances, but he could be a Contact (R2) or even a Contact (R3) in the right place -- for example, a mercenary might help out for a fee versus normal foes, but when ﬁghting his "hereditary enemies," he might be almost invincible and eager to help.
 Remember that contacts are gamemaster characters.
 They should be created and played rationally.
 If a player refuses to roleplay or takes